2020 New Caledonian independence referendum: Results and aftermath

 With a turnout of 85.6 percent, 53.26 percent of voters opted for "no", with the result that the islands remain French.
 This was a lower figure than the 2018 poll, in which 56.7 percent voted "no".
 Results were strongly polarised geographically, with 71 percent of South Province residents rejecting independence, while the smaller other two provinces, North Province and Loyalty Islands Province, voted "yes" by 76 percent and 82 percent respectively.
 In almost every commune, the share of "yes" votes increased.

 As this was the second of three permitted independence referendums, it was expected that there may be a third and final referendum at some point before 2022.
 Daniel Goa, of the pro-independence party Caledonian Union, expressed a hope that the shift in vote share towards the "yes" camp would lead to a successful third referendum.
 Meanwhile Sonia Backès, leader of Les Loyalistes, called for dialogue between the two sides although she acknowledged that it might be necessary to hold the third referendum before such a dialogue could commence.

 French president Emmanuel Macron expressed gratitude for the result, thanking New Caledonians for their "vote of confidence" in the Republic.
 He also acknowledged those who had backed independence, calling for dialogue between all sides to map out the future of the region.

 In April 2021, 26 pro-independence members of Congress requested that a third vote take place.
 On 2 June, the French government announced that the third referendum was scheduled for 12 December 2021.
 This third referendum resulted in an overwhelming rejection of independence, with 96.49% of the electorate voting against independence and 3.51% for independence.
 However, turnout was significantly lower than in past referendums at only 43.90%.

+By province

+By commune

+Support for independence has long been higher in Kanak-majority communes, with this referendum being no exception.
+In the capital city of Nouméa, a predominantly White city where only 23.1% of voters voted for independence, support for independence was significantly higher in the outer northern suburbs than in the more affluent and inner-city suburbs.